DreamHost Review 2026: Is It Still Worth It? (Honest Deep Dive)

 Free Domain + SSL Certificate

-Every annual shared plan includes a free domain name for the first year and a Let's Encrypt SSL certificate that auto-renews.
-SSL auto-renewal should honestly be standard everywhere by now, but it still isn't — so it's worth noting.
-Minor perk, but it adds up when you're calculating actual total cost.
+Every annual shared plan comes with a free domain for year one and a Let's Encrypt SSL that renews automatically.
+SSL auto-renewal should really be standard by now, yet it still isn't everywhere — so it's worth highlighting.
+Small benefit, but these add up.

 Privacy-Focused Hosting